Skip to main content

 Last updated: May 6, 2026 Bottom line: In Michigan, the main official benefits portal for seniors is MI Bridges.
 It is the best place to apply for Medicaid, the Medicare Savings Program, the Food Assistance Program, and State Emergency Relief.
 It is also the place to upload proof, renew benefits, report many changes, read MDHHS … Read more

-Massachusetts Benefits Portals for Seniors: What to Use and When
+Massachusetts Benefits Portals for Seniors: What to Use in 2026

 Maine Benefits Portals for Seniors: My Maine Connection and More

-Louisiana Benefits Portals for Seniors: CAFÉ, MyMedicaid, and Where to Get Help
+Louisiana Benefits Portals for Seniors: CAFÉ, MyMedicaid, and Help in 2026

 Kentucky Benefits Portal for Seniors: How to Use kynect